Microgrids-X/Microgrids.jl/README.md

 # ![Microgrids.jl](https://github.com/Microgrids-X/Microgrids-artwork/raw/main/svg/Microgrids-jl.svg)

-The Microgrids.jl package allows simulating the energetic operation of an isolated microgrid, returning economic and operation indicators.
+The `Microgrids.jl` package allows simulating the energetic operation of an isolated microgrid, returning economic and operation indicators.

 ## Installation and testing

+To install the latest released version of Microgrids.jl: `] add Microgrids`.

-To install this package, follow the [instructions for unregistered packages](http://pkgdocs.julialang.org/v1/managing-packages/#Adding-unregistered-packages).
+To install the lastest development version, follow the [instructions for unregistered packages](http://pkgdocs.julialang.org/v1/managing-packages/#Adding-unregistered-packages).
-The package should be registered soon, allowing installation with `] add Microgrids`.
+In particular, you can clone this repository and then, from the Julia command line, navigate to the folder of your local copy and run:
+- either `] add .` to install from the `main` branch of that local repository, but without tracking file changes
+- or `] dev .` to install from that local repository *with* tracking file changes (see [dev](https://pkgdocs.julialang.org/v1/managing-packages/#developing) install)

 The unit tests which ship with the package can be run with `] test Microgrids`.